 Glucose Tolerance Test

-The glucose tolerance test is a three hour fasting blood test.
-For three days before the test, you will be asked to consume more carbohydrates than what your used to, which usually amounts to something like a piece of bread with every meal.
-Twelve hours before you go for the bloodwork, you'll need to fast, or stop eating and drinking (although you can drink water).
+The glucose tolerance test is a three-hour fasting blood test.
+For three days before the test, you will be asked to consume more carbohydrates than what you're used to, which usually amounts to something like a piece of bread with every meal.
+Twelve hours before you go for the bloodwork, you'll need to fast or stop eating and drinking (although you can drink water).

 When you go in for the test, your blood will be drawn to get your fasting blood sugar numbers.
 Then you will be given an oral glucose solution with 100 grams of glucose to drink.
 Every hour for three hours your blood will be drawn to see how your body is reacting to the glucose solution.

 How to interpret this test:

 Each blood draw and your blood sugar level at each draw will be examined.
 If all are negative, you are not at risk for gestational diabetes.
 If one or more of the results is positive, you probably have gestational diabetes.

 - Blood drawn before glucose solution is given for your fasting blood sugar numbers

 - Oral glucose solution with 100 grams of glucose is given

 - Blood is drawn every hour for three hours